 - The loss of productivity as workers are attempting to do several tasks at once

 - Changing job functions creating higher demand from workers

 If the concept could be applied correctly multitasking can be an asset to your organization.
 The positive side it brings to your organization has numerous advantages such as:

 - Increased productivity due to focus on specific tasks

 - Staff can develop themselves into a specific position with high-level skills

-- Overall the organisation will be more organised in terms of performance levels and staff development
+- Overall the organization will be more organized in terms of performance levels and staff development

 - Development of knowledge base of all employees.